 Email FacebookTwitterMenu burgerClose thin

-Explaining the Proposed Changes to the State and Local Tax (SALT) Deduction
+Explaining Changes to the State and Local Tax (SALT) Deduction

 SmartAsset maintains strict editorial integrity.
 It doesn’t provide legal, tax, accounting or financial advice and isn’t a financial planner, broker, lawyer or tax adviser.
 Consult with your own advisers for guidance.
 Opinions, analyses, reviews or recommendations expressed in this post are only the author’s and for informational purposes.
 This post may contain links from advertisers, and we may receive compensation for marketing their products or services or if users purchase products or services. | Marketing Disclosure